MADRONA'S EDUCATIONAL APPROACH

 At this age level, Physical and Health Education classes are community-focused and include swimming, skating, fencing, rock climbing, hiking, snowshoeing, and other activities that will help students develop lifelong physical health and mental wellbeing.

 Madrona Grade 7 to 8 students receive the same individualized education as our primary and intermediate students and continue to cover all required subjects in the British Columbia Ministry Curriculum.

 The middle school program includes rigorous academic classes in STEM (Science, Technology, Engineering, and Math), Humanities (English and Social Studies), and French.
 Skills in critical thinking, communication, research, citizenship, and ethics are a focus in these courses.
 Arts (Drama, Visual Arts, Music), Physical and Health Education, Digital Citizenship and Tools & Talents complement the British Columbia curriculum and provide opportunities for students

 to engage in deep learning in an area of interest or passion.

-helping our students learn career-related skills such as resume writing, interview strategies, task management, and decision-making skills.
+Our Applied Skills and Planning program continues with a focus on helping our students learn career-related skills such as resume writing, interview strategies, task management, and decision-making skills.